Prabalsingh00y/M2_EmbSys/README.md

 ## Microcontroller
 Microcontroller   AT89S51 is used to control the process of washimg machine cycle to drive the external output devices such as Water inlet valve, water drain valve etc.

+## Timer
-#  Timer- The timer sets the time according to task by selecting different Operation to perform taht task like Washing ,Drying etc
+The timer sets the time according to task by selecting different Operation to perform taht task like Washing ,Drying etc

-#  Printed Circuit Boared
+## Printed Circuit Boared

-#  Water Inlet  valve
+##  Water Inlet  valve

-#  Control Panel
+##  Control Panel